antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Using scores for further characterization
 --------------------------------------------

 The expression patterns of these specific signature can be used to investigate the relative behavior of cell types.
-We can do this by summarizing the expression data of all genes in the signature in each cell type in one number; a signature score.
+We can do this by summarizing the expression data of all genes in the signature in each cell type in one value; a signature score.
 These scores can be compared in more dimensions, in this case signature dimensions.
-First we'll analyze the scores separately.
+To make such a calculation possible we have classified the samples of the dataset you used above in two groups.
+In R2 terms: we've created a categorical track that assigns samples to either the MES or the ADRN type.
+For each sample R2 summarizes the expression values of the genes in each of the signatures.
+This allows you to compare the behavior of the samples in multiple signatures in one overview.

 *Dataset used:*
 * Mixed Neuroblastoma (MES-ADRN-CREST) - Versteeg/Etchevers - 34 - MAS5.0 - u133p2

 *Techniques used:*
-*
+* mRNA expression data

 *Analysis used*
-*
+* Signature scores

 *References*